DanRoscigno/darvas/src/quickstart/content/posts/how-to.md

   ```
 - Publish
   - Edit the frontmatter of the post and set `draft: false`
+  - create a branch if you have not, `git switch -c add-post`
   - Commit the changes and push
     ```bash
     git add .
     git commit -m "add post"
     git push
     ```
+  - Create a PR
+  - As soon as you create a PR you should see an email from Netlify
+  - Now I am fuzzy, the Netlify preview is only showing the first post that I made.
+I will try merging the PR and see what happens...